jabarragann/mydotfiles/docs/notes_about_terminal_emulators.md

 # Notes about terminal emulators

-The following is an effort to standardize the keyboard shortcuts of the terminal emulators I used in linux and windows.
-Setup notes for Terminator and windows terminal.
+The following is an effort to standardize the keyboard shortcuts of the terminal emulators I used in Linux and Windows.
+Setup notes for Terminator and Windows terminal.

 ## Setup

-To setup a new terminal you need to update the keyboard shortcuts and install fonts.
+To set up a new terminal you need to update the keyboard shortcuts and install fonts.

 ### Windows instructions
 1) Download fonts.
 2) right click on the fonts and then select install
-3) Select the font in WindowsTerminal in `settings->specific_profile->apperance fonts`
+3) Select the font in WindowsTerminal in `settings->specific_profile-> appearance fonts`

 **Additional settings in VIM**
-* Vim visual mode does not look good by default in windows terminal
+* Vim visual mode does not look good by default in Windows terminal

 https://stackoverflow.com/questions/31950035/changing-text-selection-color-in-visual-mode-in-vim